Gabrielgca/wifi-802.11bf-coexistence-802.11ax/README.md

 </details>

-## Future Work
-The author of this repository is actively extending the implementation and developing new features for the upcoming IEEE 802.11bf standards.
-The update can be found [in](https://github.com/idolumbantobing/IEEE_802.11bf).
-Several agendas are as follows:
-- Extending the implementation of Wi-Fi sensing based on the draft
-- Following upcoming features in the ns-3 and maintaining the implementation version
-- Incorporating machine learning to Wi-Fi MAC for Wi-Fi sensing adaptability

 ## License
 This software is licensed under the terms of the GNU GPLv2, as like as ns-3.
 See the [LICENSE](/LICENSE) file for more details.